Electric bicycle laws: Australia

 A 2-wheeled motor vehicle, not being a power-assisted pedal cycle, with an engine cylinder capacity not exceeding 50 ml and a "Maximum Motor Cycle Speed" not exceeding 50 km/h; or a 2-wheeled motor vehicle with a power source other than a piston engine and a "Maximum Motor Cycle Speed" not exceeding 50 km/h.

 (Vehicle Standard (Australian Design Rule – Definitions and Vehicle Categories 2005 Compilation 3 19 September 2007).

 There are no ADRs applicable to AA or AB category vehicles.
 There are ADRs for lighting, braking, noise, controls and dimensions for LA category vehicles, mostly referencing the equivalent UN ECE Regulations.
 An approval is required to supply to the market any road vehicle to which ADRs apply and an import approval is required to import any road vehicle into Australia.

 New South Wales

 In New South Wales, there are two types of power-assisted pedal cycle.
 For the first type, the electric motor's maximum power output must not exceed 200 watts, and the pedal cycle cannot be propelled exclusively by the motor.
 For the second type, known as a "pedalec", the vehicle must comply with the European Standard for Power Assisted Pedal Cycles (EN15194).

 Since October 2014 all petrol powered cycles are explicitly banned.

-Since February 2023 pedelac bikes in NSW can have a 500 watt motor.
+From February 2023 pedelac bikes in NSW were able to have a 500 watt motor.
+The previous government said more powerful motors would assist riders in hilly areas.

+On November 21, 2025 the Australian Government committed to reinstating e-bike import requirements EN-15194 (250W and 25 km/h limits).
+In December 2025 the NSW Government moved to restrict e-bike motor power to a 250W limit, bringing NSW in line with other Australian jurisdictions.

+In December 2025, Chris Minns stated the government would have to grandfather [sic] the EN-15194 (250W and 25 km/h limits) scheme in.

+On February 20, 2026 it was announced that a review led by Transport for NSW will recommend a legal minimum age between 12 and 16 for riding an e-bike in NSW and reconsider whether children will be permitted to carry passengers.
+The review will include consultation with NSW Office for Youth and Young People and the public.
+From March 1, 2029 only EN-15194 certified e-bikes will be road legal in NSW.
+The age limit will be implemented by the end of 2026.

+Higher age limits for e-bikes may be a concern in areas where teenagers use e-bikes to travel to school.

+Jacqui Scruby has requested consideration into licensing and registration for e-bike use in NSW.